climberig/climberig.github.io/skills.md

 * **Other**

-I have used similar approaches and techniques to gain other skills including: english, tennis, running.
+I have used similar approaches and techniques to gain many other skills including playing button accordion, tennis, soccer, ping pong, volleyball, solving rubik's cube (consistently under 1.5 minutes) and swimming.